-- (vi) Risks and responsibilities of self- - (vii) Freedom of choice of providers. - (viii) Individual rights. - (ix) Reassessment and review schedules. - (x) Defining goals, needs, and preferences. - (xi) Identifying and accessing services, supports, and resources. - (xii) Development of risk management agreements. - (xiii) Development of an individualized backup plan. - (xiv) Recognizing and reporting critical events. - (3) Offers additional information. counseling, training, or assistance, including financial management services under either of the following conditions: - (i) At the request of the participant for anv reason. - (ii) When the State has determined the participant is not effectively managing the services identified in the service plan or budget. - (4) The State may mandate the use of additional assistance, including the use of a financial management entity, or may initiate an involuntary disenrollment in accordance with § 441.458, if, after additional information, counseling, training or assistance is provided to a participant, the participant has continued to demonstrate an inability to effectively manage the services and budget.

-(e) Annual report.
-The State must provide to CMS an annual report on the number of individuals served and the total expenditures on their behalf in the aggregate.

-(f) Three-year evaluation.
+- (xiii) Development of an individualized backup plan. - (xiv) Recognizing and reporting critical events. - (3) Offers additional information, counseling, training, or assistance, including financial management services under either of the following conditions: - (i) At the request of the participant for any reason. - (ii) When the State has determined the participant is not effectively managing the services identified in the service plan or budget. - (4) The State may mandate the use of additional assistance, including the use of a financial management entity, or may initiate an involuntary disenvollment in accordance with \$441.458, if, after additional information, counseling, training or assistance is provided to a participant, the participant has continued to demonstrate an inability to effectively manage the services and budget. - (e) Annual report.
+The State must provide to CMS an annual report on the number of individuals served and the total expenditures on their behalf in the aggregate. - (f) Three-year evaluation.
 The State must provide to CMS an evaluation of the overall impact of the self-directed PAS option on the health and welfare of participating individuals compared to non-participants every 3 years.

-§ 441.466 Assessment of need.
+§441.466 Assessment of need.